Chhoila: A Fire-Grilled Delicacy from the Newar Community

 “Samay baji is especially prepared in the full moon of Ashoj month [mid-September and mid-October] on the days leading to Dussehra.
 The chhoila prepared for this specific platter on this full moon day is called chhoila baji,” says Kabita.

 On that day, the Newari community eats chhoila specifically made from buff, or water buffalo.
-In the evening of the full moon night, they keep samay baji outside their homes as daan (donation).
-The offerings to deities typically contain five pieces of chhoila.
+On the evening of the full moon night, samay baji is left outside the homes as daan (donation) to the deities, containing five pieces of chhoila.

-Beyond the full moon of Ashoj, chhoila is prepared on Ashtami, the eighth day of Dussehra, for Kuchi Bhay.
+Beyond the full moon of Ashoj, chhoila is prepared on Ashtami, the 8th day of Dussehra, for Kuchi Bhay.
 The festival derives its name from manas (a unit of measure) and bhay (meaning feast).
-This elaborate feast features 12 different vegetable dishes and 12 pieces of chhoila, served on a banana leaf alongside beaten rice and items like bara, fish, and greens.
-“The 12 different vegetable dishes and 12 pieces of chhoila is a commonly mentioned tradition, but the number can vary depending on the family or locality.
+This elaborate feast features 12 different vegetable dishes and 12 pieces of chhoila, served on a banana leaf, alongside beaten rice and dishes like bara, fish, and greens.
+“The 12 different vegetable dishes and 12 pieces of chhoila is a common mentioned tradition, but the number can vary depending on the family or locality.
 The number 12 is symbolic, representing completeness in the ritual feast,” says Tejashwi Shrestha, manager at Hotel Traditional Comfort in Kathmandu.

 Chhoila plays a central role in Kirtipur’s most important festival, the Indrayani Jatra, a chariot festival dedicated to the goddess Indrayani.
 Other major occasions for making chhoila include birthdays, and the festival of Makara Sankranti.